TawannaWillis/azure-network-security-analysis/README.md

 <img src="https://i.imgur.com/DJmEXEB.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-Before diving in, I had to make sure the domain controller VM had a static IP.
+Before diving in, make sure the domain controller VM had a static IP.
 It's a crucial step - without it, the VMs won't talk to each other properly, even on the same virtual network.
-Within the Azure portal, I found the Networking tab for the domain controller VM, and clicked through to the IP configurations.
-Then, it was just a matter of flipping the assignment switch to Static and saving.
+Within the Azure portal, find the Networking tab for the domain controller VM, and clicked through to the IP configurations.
+Then flip the assignment switch to Static and saving.
 This way, our domain controller has a fixed address that we can rely on for all our future setups.
 </p>
 <br />